brentley/ecsworkshop/content/ecs_networking/bridge.md

 and to run the following commands inside the instance:

 ```
+sudo -i
 docker ps
 docker network inspect bridge
 ip a sh docker0
-# to leave the interactive session type exit
+# to leave the interactive session type exit twice
 ```

 Sample outputs for dynamic host port mapping of a task running a nginx container: